 No doubt, you’ll notice that the page size and the number of requests have decreased considerably.
 What’s creating that dramatic difference?
 Pingdom provides a snapshot of content size, and a quick comparison provides the answer.
 First, here’s what the content size snapshot looks like with a3 Lazy Load activated.

 The image footprint is tiny at just over 150 kb.
-Both BJ Lazy Load and Lazy Load XT produced a 2.0 MB page size.
 Here’s how the content screenshot looks with a total payload of 2.0 MB.

-And a 4th option is Rocket Lazy Load, which is a free plugin created by the team over at WP Rocket.
-It is currently active on over 6,000 installs with a 4.2 out of 5-star rating.
+The 2nd option is Lazy Load, which is a free plugin created by the team over at WP Rocket.
+It is currently active on over 10,000 installs with a 4 out of 5-star rating.
 If you are looking for a simple WordPress lazy load option with a good speed, this is a great choice.

 Over the past few years, there’s been a push to integrate lazy loading functionality directly into web browsers.
 At this time, native lazy loading is available in Chromium-based browsers like Chrome and Brave, as well as Firefox.

 loading=lazy attribute to the images and iframes you want to lazy load.